William and Mary offers two programs in Montpellier, France:

 When you apply for a job, graduate school, or a scholarship, you are stepping up a rung on a long academic or professional ladder.
 Act accordingly by taking yourself and your supporters seriously.
 Articulate specific goals for yourself.
 Respect and consider any coaching offered.

-To obtain French & Francophone Studies credit at William and Mary for study abroad, you must choose a program affiliated with a French or Francophone university (non-university language programs such as the Alliance Francaise are not acceptable.).
-Students are strongly advised to choose a program with an on-site director to help them with cultural adjustment, selection of courses, and any problems in daily life that may arise.
-French credit will be awarded only for courses taught in French (You are free to request credit from other W&M departments for English-language courses, but Modern Languages and Literatures takes no responsibility for the outcome.)
-Students who are beyond the level of French 210 or 212 are strongly encouraged to limit the amount of language instruction taken abroad, choosing the majority of their courses in content subjects such as French literature, culture, society, and political institutions; normally a maximum of six credit hours per semester of advanced French language courses will be accepted for William & Mary credit.
+To obtain French & Francophone Studies credit at William and Mary for study abroad, you must choose a program affiliated with a French or Francophone university (non-university language programs such as the Alliance Francaise are not acceptable).
+Students are strongly advised to choose a program with an on-site director to help them with cultural adjustment, selection of courses, and any issues that may arise in daily life.
+French credit will be awarded only for courses taught in French (You are free to request credit from other W&M departments for English-language courses, but Modern Languages and Literatures takes no responsibility for the outcome) Students who are beyond the level of French 210 or 212 are strongly encouraged to limit the amount of language instruction taken abroad, choosing the majority of their courses in content subjects such as French literature, culture, society, and political institutions; normally a maximum of six credit hours per semester of advanced French language courses will be accepted for William & Mary credit.
 We strongly recommend immersion programs in which American students take course alongside their French / Francophone counterparts.

 While you are abroad, be sure to collect the following materials to prepare the transfer process:

 - Official documentation indicating the number of contact hours

 - Documentation demonstrating that your program was associated with an American and/or a French/Francophone university